svn2github/dynamicreports-jasper/dynamicreports-distribution/src/assemblies/readme.txt

 http://dynamicreports.sourceforge.net

-DynamicReports is a Java reporting library.
-The main benefit of this library is a dynamic report design and no need for a visual report designer.
+DynamicReports is an open source Java reporting library based on JasperReports.
+It allows to create dynamic report designs and it doesn't need a visual report designer.
-You can very quickly  create reports and produce documents which can be displayed, printed or exported to many popular formats such as PDF, Excel, Word and others.
+You can very quickly create reports and produce documents that can be displayed, printed or exported into many popular formats such as PDF, Excel, Word and others.